Tearth/Inanis/README.md

  - `Crash Files` *(default: false)* - when enabled, saves crash messages in the ./crash directory

 ## Algorithms
- - **board representation**: bitboards (a hybrid of make/undo scheme and storing data on stacks)
+ - **Board representation**: bitboards (a hybrid of make/undo scheme and storing data on stacks)
- - **move generator**: staged (hash move, captures, quiet moves), magic bitboards, precalculated arrays for knight and king
+ - **Move generator**: staged (hash move, captures, quiet moves), magic bitboards, precalculated arrays for knight and king
- - **move ordering**: hash move, good captures (SEE with support for x-ray attacks), killer/history table (with random noise if Lazy SMP is enabled), bad captures
+ - **Move ordering**: hash move, good captures (SEE with support for x-ray attacks), killer table, special moves, history table (with random noise if Lazy SMP is enabled), bad captures
- - **search**: negamax, alpha-beta pruning, quiescence search, null-move pruning, static null move pruning, razoring, late move reduction, late move pruning, lazy SMP
+ - **Search**: negamax, alpha-beta pruning, quiescence search, null-move pruning, static null move pruning, razoring, late move reduction, late move pruning, lazy SMP
- - **cache**: transposition table, pawn hashtable
+ - **Cache**: transposition table, pawn hashtable
- - **evaluation**: material, piece-square tables, pawn structure, mobility, king safety
+ - **Evaluation**: material, piece-square tables, pawn structure, mobility, king safety

 ## Tuner
 Inanis has a built-in tuner, which allows optimizing all evaluation parameters using a well-known [Texel's tuning method](https://www.chessprogramming.org/Texel%27s_Tuning_Method).
 As an output, there are Rust source files generated in a way that allows them to be directly pasted into the engine's source code.